Andrettin/Wyrmsun/readme.txt

 - Eagle Eye can now be acquired up to five times.
 - Added new Stun status effect icon (by Jinn).

+* Achievements
+- Added achievements for completing the A Home in the Fields of Sand and Thunraz's Servant scenarios.

 * AI
 - The AI now researches upgrades in a more dynamic fashion.